-Consistent with the 2019 Legislative Branch Appropriations Bill, Conference Report, we will provide a detailed plan to this committee in March 2019.
-The report will outline our expanded capabilities on science and technology related issues, specific plans for additional staff and other resources, and any authorities we plan to seek in order to obtain the needed expertise.
-To inform this plan, we are conducting outreach to subject matter experts and stakeholders.
+Consistent with the 2019 Legislative Branch Appropriations Bill, Conference Report, we provided a detailed plan to this committee in March 2019.
+The report outlined our expanded capabilities on science and technology related issues, specific plans for additional staff and other resources, and the products and services the Team will provide to Congress.
+The document also describes the governance structures that will apply to the team's work, including technology assessments.
+To inform this plan, we conducted outreach to subject matter experts and stakeholders.
 These include Members of Congress, congressional committees, alumni of the former Office of Technology Assessment, major scientific associations, the National Academies, and leading science and technology policy experts in universities and nonprofit institutions.